lalicia/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 97/98: Jul 30/31, 2022
+**Today's Progress**: Day 97/98 of SoC Bootcamp, weekend!

+**Thoughts on the day:**
+- This weekend I was super awesome :)  I finished the last couple of pages for my mental health app and then I deployed backend with Heroku and frontend with Netlify - and that makes it sound simple and easy but it was ANYTHING BUT.
+It took me literal hours of googling error after error on failed builds; adding procfiles and redirects, making dotenv a production dependency, tweaking this, amending that...
+I was so damn proud of myself once I got it up though :)
+- I shared the link with Katie, Brycen, and Rory (who asked via Katie to see it) and they gave me some great feedback.
+I fixed a couple of small issues, and I have a list of improvements I want to make (which were half in mind already), but repsonsiveness is the main thing, which I already knew.
+Feel like that's gonna take me a while...
+- Then on Sunday I put together a portfolio front page (a jokey one but I absolutely love it) using tsparticles, which wasn't as easy as the youtube tutorials made it out to be!
+But I got it working and now hopefully I'll be able to make the serious version with stars :)

+### Day 96: Jul 29, 2022
+**Today's Progress**: Day 96 of SoC Bootcamp, project

+**Thoughts on the day:**
+- Today was a good day; Mat and I finalised the Exchange component pretty much, and we moved on to the Emergency Contacts.
+We looked at an API but the results it gave weren't great for accesibility and the format was unreliable, so we're going to go down the route of having a backend database.
+I prefer this tbh - just feels more rounded and also we control the data going in
+- We did some team building on Scribblio and it was hilarious - Jed is terrible at it, and we all just had a well-needed laugh
+- Right in the middle of that (ofc) Nadeem came in to have a check on us and see how we were doing, and he seemed pleased with what he found so that was reassuring.
+He asked where we were with deployment (which I had been trying to get us to) and the team said they'd decided it was a stretch goal, and he basically shot that down and said "do it" for which I will be eternally grateful lol
+- So far the app is coing along well, though there have been big issued with accessing the data from the weather API for the Forecast page, but yeah other than that I think we're all quite pleased
+- In the evening I worked a bit on my mental health app and started on the last couple of pages

 ### Day 95: Jul 28, 2022
 **Today's Progress**: Day 95 of SoC Bootcamp, project